json-everything/json-everything/tools/ApiDocsGenerator/release-notes/rn-json-schema-generation.md

 [#528](https://github.com/gregsdennis/json-everything/pull/528) - [@juwens](https://github.com/juwens) suggesting adding `PropertyNameResolver` for property naming that takes the entire `MemberInfo` (instead of just the member name) in place of `PropertyNamingMethod` so that additional information can be used to determine a name for the JSON property.

-`SchemaGenerationConfiguration.PropertyNamingMethod` has been deprecated.
+`SchemaGeneratorConfiguration.PropertyNamingMethod` has been deprecated.
 It's still functional but will be removed with the next major version.

 # [3.3.2](https://github.com/gregsdennis/json-everything/pull/513) {#release-schemagen-3.3.2}